pooley182/Plex-Meta-Manager-Wiki/Configuration.md

 | Trakt.tv | `trakt` | :x: |
 | MyAnimeList.net | `mal` | :x: |

-The only required attribute is libraries which is where you set up a configuration for each Plex Library you want the program to interact with.
-Attributes can be set individually per library or can be inherited from the global value.
-A simple example is below:
+The only required attribute is `libraries` which is where you set up a configuration for each Plex Library you want the program to interact with.
+Using the library name as the base attribute you can set many different attributes individually per library or you can let them be inherited from the global value.
+A simple example of multiple libraries all using the global values is below:

 ```yaml
 libraries: